unlistedphenomena/nexuswizz/src/content/contributing/adding-staking-products/index.md

 **Is the product out of _beta_ development?**

 - Where is the product at in its development cycle?
-- Products in the beta stage are not considered for inclusion on xircanet
+- Products in the beta stage are not considered for inclusion on nexus.org

 **Has the software undergone an external security audit?**